idealley/cloudms-tutorial-menu/whats-next.md

 This tutorial should not be considered as a plugin solution.
 It is more a demonstration of using the graph to create a coherent menu system that can be managed by content editors.

 When the menu is generated you could also save an xml sitemap.

+The display of the breadcrumb needs to have a better logic.
+The last link should not be clickable for example.

 Caching is missing.
 I would also suggest to add to Cloud CMS the generated breadcrumb object.
 The breadcrumb could be generated the first time a page is called \(checking if the property is in the `json` response or not\), then that property could be regenerated if the cache is cleaned.
 This will save processing time and make the website faster.